Hello! I’m Stephanie, welcome to my blog.

 My work as a kitchen gardener includes working for commercial growers, restaurants, on allotments, in domestic gardens, for transition towns and on large private estates.
 I am the kitchen gardener for Roth Bar and Grill at Hauser and Wirth, Somerset, supplying the restaurant and bar with seasonal vegetables, herbs and edible flowers.

 For several years I had an at home craft business making and selling crocheted flowers and jewellery and other gifts made from glass beads and sea glass which I mostly found on the Jurassic coastline of Dorset.
+I also made tea lights from china cups.
 I enjoy knitting, especially socks, crochet and upcycling things.
 I wish I could sew better!

 In this blog I’ll be sharing the adventure of transforming (I hope!) my home and garden as well as my interests, work, some of the lovely places we visit and recipes for some of the food and potions I make.

 My website for information about my workshops and courses: www.StephanieHafferty.co.uk

 Until October 2015, I transformed the kitchen garden to no dig at Stavordale Priory for Sir Cameron Macintosh and Michael Le Poer Trench and ran it for 3 1/2 years.
 Visiting the kitchen garden in the summer of 2015, Kevin McCloud said that it is a work of “brilliance and expertise“.